 - Hospice care is especially for those with illness progressed toward end of life.

-- Palliative care is added to usual care at hospitals, and in outpatient or ambulatory settings where patients and families receive care for serious illness.
+- Palliative care is added to usual care at hospitals where patients and families receive care for serious illness.

 - Hospice care is available for patients and families as a Medicare benefit.
 Most hospice care can be provided in the home, or in hospice and other care facilities, with different levels of care corresponding to patient and family need.